ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/laptops-and-desktops/memory-tagged-dynamic-memory-allocator/how-to-4.md

 layout: learningpathall
 ---

-At this point you have a working memory allocator that tags the memory it manages.
+At this point, you have a working memory allocator that tags the memory it manages.
 In this section we will show you a few classic memory allocaton mistakes that this alloctor can prevent because it uses memory tagging.